Full Year Enrollment for the 2020-2021 School Year Begins March 2nd!

-We are outside the vast majority of the time; however we do have access to several places to go “in”, including a tipi, a pavilion, and a heated building with bathrooms.
+We are outside the vast majority of the time; however we do have access to several places to go “in”, including a pavilion and a heated building with bathrooms.
 Parents learn to dress their children for the weather, and children learn how to stay--or get--warm and dry.
 Our motto is, "There is no bad weather, only bad clothing."
 And remember:

 Whether the weather is cold

 Or whether the weather is not